'Scary': Fuel shortage could ground firefighting aircraft

 Hundreds of aircraft are used to fight wildfires each year.
 Most of the nation’s large retardant bombers are jets.
 Turboprop retardant bombers also use jet fuel.
 They lay down strips of red fire retardant ahead of approaching flames in support of ground crews who are more likely to hold a fire line after a retardant bomber has made a drop.

-“Not this year,” predicted Cyphers, from the trucking company.
-“I could be wrong, but I don't foresee them being able to bridge that gap."
+“I could be wrong, but I don’t foresee them being able to bridge that gap,” predicted Cyphers, from the trucking company.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.